 For those who use ozone there is, hydrogen or argon, ozone is not a gas that can be purchased in a bottle or a tank.
-Because of its instability, it Mostly only experts know that ozone iscannot be stored and always has to be produced directly at the site of its application.
+Because of its instability, it be produced directly at the site of its application.
 This is the job of ozone

-The Brazilian paper and cellulose manuordered an ozone system from Wedeco, which was delivered in the late summer of 2002.
+The Brazilian paper and cellulose manuwater, and also in bleaching processes. facturer, "Votorantim Celulose e Papel" ordered an ozone system from Wedeco, which was delivered in the late summer of 2002.
 Their requirements exceeded system: the generator had to produce 510 kilograms of ozone per hour - nearly 20 percent more than the industry up to now anywhere in the world.